PIK-ICoNe/AmbientForcing.jl/docs/src/NetworkDynamics_example.md

 sum(g_nd(x0_plastic))
 ```

-using zeros as the intial conditions for the ambient_forcing algo
+Using zeros as the intial conditions for the ambient forcing algo

 ```@example NetworkDynamics_example
 x0_plastic = zeros(106)